Laubersheini/android_like_sound/README.md

 Rythmbox is playing music, you open up youtube and start a video, the script detects that a new source started playing and pauses Rythmbox.

 ## Usage
-The script only requires dbus-python
+The script only requires pydbus

-pip install dbus-python
+pip install pydbus

 to run the script simply execute it